garyexplains/examples/how-to-run-llama-cpp-on-raspberry-pi.md

 ```

 ## Download a LLM
 You now need to download a language model.
 Pick one of the model below or download the model of your choice.
 Make sure you download the GGUF version (not the GGML variant).

+These model files are several Gigabytes each, so make sure you have enough free space.
+If your SD Card is doesn't have the space you can try using some external storage, even a USB flash drive.

+You can check the free space on the drive which holds your home directory using `df -h ~`
 ### Download a Llama 2 Chat 7B @ Q4_K_S
 ```
 cd models